AltaPay/plugin-magento2/README.md

 ** Version 0.2.0

     * Improvements:
-            - update the order with the correct status and state in accordance to the payment gateway response
+            - Update the order with the correct status and state in accordance to the payment gateway response
-            - use StoreScope on all connections to the payment gateway
+            - Use StoreScope on all connections to the payment gateway
-            - add Enable option for terminals on store level
+            - Add Enable option for terminals on store level

 ** Version 0.1.11

-    * Bug fix: Support for scope
+    * Bug fix:
+            - Support for store scope

 ** Version 0.1.10

     * Improvements:
-            - orderLines (including taxAmount) added in the Refund request
+            - OrderLines (including taxAmount) added in the Refund request
-            - taxAmount added to Capture request
+            - Tax amount added to Capture request

 ** Version 0.1.9

-    * Bug fix: error message not shown in case of a payment gateway error
+    * Bug fix:
+            - Error message not shown in case of a payment gateway error
     * Client library updated: new element in the XML response for CreatePaymentRequest

 ** Version 0.1.8

-    * Bug fix: amount type set to float
+    * Bug fix:
+            - Amount type set to float

 ** Version 0.1.7

-    * Bug fix: unit price and "handling" GoodsType
+    * Bug fix:
+            - Unit price and "handling" GoodsType

 ** Version 0.1.6